royjulien/STCSS/README.md

 ***
 ## How does it work?
-STCSS is still in Alpha.
+STCSS is now in Beta.
+[Live Demo](http://royjulien.com/stcss)
 - Download the project
-- Copy any inner body HTML you've created
-- Paste your HTML code in the index.html template
 - Launch index.html in any browser
+- Either paste your HTML in the HTML box or start typing

-Tada, Check out your rendered Styled CSS, indented according to your HTML DOM.
+Tada, your CSS is created live and indented according to your DOM.

-## CSS Creation
-STCSS develops all your core CSS for you.

 ## STCSS Formatting
 You can develop your own CSS based on STCSS formatting by using the same indentation that your HTML document has.